Professor Raymond So

 Organizations are faced with skills shortages and are looking to universities to help bridge that gap.

-Hang Seng Management College provides students with in-demand analytics skills to cultivate students' programming experience to align with industry needs.
+Hang Seng Management College provides students with in-demand analytics skills to cultivate students' programing experience to align with industry needs.